iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 ### Document (root) element

-The root element (or document element) of a NIEM IEP is converted to a JSON object with two pairs.
+The root element (or document element) of a NIEM IEP is converted to a JSON object.
+The

+with two pairs.
 One key is the JSON-LD reserved term `@context`.
 The key for the other pair is the QName of the root element.
 So, for example, the JSON-LD for the `CrashDriverInfo` IEP is: